-Chris has had numerous Wainwright related magazine and newspaper articles published in the local and national press and has done various radio and TV interviews, sharing his reflections on Alfred Wainwright and his legacy.
-He is now working on his first book - Wainwright Memories - a pictorial account of three little-known stories involving the celebrated guidebook author.
+Chris has had numerous Wainwright-related magazine and newspaper articles published in the local and national press, and done various radio and TV interviews, sharing his reflections on Alfred Wainwright and his legacy.
+He has just published his first book - Wainwright Memories - a pictorial account of three little-known stories involving the celebrated guidebook author.

-Chris Butterfield, the 'Wainwright Aficionado', is not only Alfred Wainwright's most dedicated archivist but also a formidable champion of his legacy, with the enthusiasm and passion to help keep the interest in Wainwright alive for the next generation.
+Chris Butterfield, the 'Wainwright Aficionado', is not only Alfred Wainwright's most dedicated archivist, but also a great modern-day ambassador of AW's legacy, with the enthusiasm and passion for helping keep the interest in Wainwright alive for the next generation.

 Chris has created an extensive archive of Wainwright books and memorabilia, including all editions and print variations of every Alfred Wainwright book, printing negatives and more.

 Chris founded this community group for those interested in Wainwright and his work; it is supplemented by a blog and a website covering the publishing & printing history of Wainwright's books.